ndflexcore/angular-editor/README.md

 | (viewMode)  | Fired when switched visual and html source mode |
 | (blur)  | Fired when editor blur |
 | (focus)  | Fired when editor focus |
+| (ftpNeeded) | Fired when 'Insert Image/File from FTP' toolbar button is clicked

 ### Methods
  Name  | Description |